mel088/hw03/README.md

 * 2 points - Have your bot post new submissions to the /r/csci040 subreddit. *I'm not sure if these submissions were top submissions.*
 * 2 points - Use the textblob library to measure the sentiment of every comment/submission.
 * 4-5 points - Have the responses of your bot somehow depend on what the comment you are replying to is saying.

+I did not complete the following:
+* If your bot writes more than 1000 comments, you get this extra credit.
+* Create a bot army.
+* Use the GPT-2 model to generate complex political messages.